pintub/design-patterns/src/main/java/Structural/Flyweight/README.md

 - [**Code Example**]
     - `TODO`
 - **Pros**
-    - save lots of RAM.
+    - Saves lots of RAM.
-    - No need of creating many classes
+    - No need of creating many objects
 - **Cons**
-    - Static cached objects life span though-out application lifecycle
+    - Static cached flyweight objects life span though-out application lifecycle
-- **Comparision with Other Patterns**
+- **Comparison with Other Patterns**
     - vs Singleton (Due to caching)
         - Singleton ensures one object, which can be mutable (Though Enum Singletons are immutable), Flyweight objects are immutable
         - Singleton ensures one and only object, Flyweight pattern has no such restriction
-    - intrinstic field vs static field
+    - Intrinsic field vs static field
         - Static field is class scope , same for all class objects .
-Intrinstic field are of object scope , but they are usually immutable
+Intrinsic field are of object scope , but they are usually immutable